mosra/magnum-website/content/packages.rst

 To update, replace :console:`install --HEAD` with :console:`upgrade --fetch-HEAD`.
-Some packages contain flags for enabling or disabling optional dependencies, :dox:`see the documentation for more infor <building-packages-brew>`.
+Some packages contain flags for enabling or disabling optional dependencies, :dox:`see the documentation for more information <building-packages-brew>`.

 `Vcpkg`_
 ========